swiss-ai/mmore/README.md

 5. **:tada: Evaluation**
    *Coming soon*
-   An easy way to evaluate the performance of your RAG system using Ragas
+   An easy way to evaluate the performance of your RAG system using Ragas.

 See [the `/docs` directory](/docs) for additional details on each modules and hands-on tutorials on parts of the pipeline.